darozak/Advolition/README.md

 (To Do) A robot can cary up to four items.

 ## Bulk
-(To Do) Every item has a bulk associated with it.
-This represents how combersome it is to carry and use the item.
+Every item has a bulk associated with it.
+This represents how cumbersome it is to carry and use the item.
 The robot's bulk is the sum of bulks for the items that it's carying.

 (To Do) This cumulative bulk affects the time it takes a robot to complete different actions.
 For example, the more bulk that a robot is carying, the longer it will take the robot to move, attack, and scan.